Webzang

 Domain

-Google is progressively removing support for collecting external mail via POP (Post Office Protocol) into personal Gmail accounts.
+Google is removing support for collecting external (domain) email via POP (Post Office Protocol) into personal Gmail accounts.
+(See below for nore info about POP).

 What POP Is and How It Works